 As AI infiltrates our lives there is a huge opportunity for it to change how we relate to space.
 But rather than simply manipulating feelings purely for profit, retail, as a public space, AI is perfectly placed to enable customers to ‘take a moment’ and pause so they can think about how they are feeling.

-If spaces can be more intelligent, then why not more sympathetic?
+If spaces can be more intelligent, then why can’t they be more sympathetic?

 Humanising space?
 There’s a thought.